A Slice of Danish

 By the time we cycled into the medieval market town of Koge, the sun was shining.
 In the cobblestoned market square, where they once burned witches at the stake (1610-1632) the bric-a-brac stalls are doing a slow trade.
 Nobody seems to want Grandma’s tea set or collection of miniature porcelain horses.

-Cycling the well signposted back roads in Denmark is a hoot.
+Cycling the well-signposted back roads in Denmark is a hoot.
 Roller coaster hills across fields of wildflowers, through forests, then long flat stretches along the seashore.
 We ride past Lutheran churches built beside Viking burial grounds.

 At Zealand, we take the narrow cycle path over the famous Dronning Alexandrines Bridge to the little island in the Baltic Sea known as Mons, where we embrace the darkness.

-Bogo’s rickety old wooden ferry took us back to the mainland as we cycled to Gedser for a much larger ferry that will take us across the Baltic Sea one last time to Rostock in the former East Germany.
+Bogo’s rickety old wooden ferry took us back to the mainland as we cycled to Gedser for a much larger ferry that would take us across the Baltic Sea one last time to Rostock in the former East Germany.

-Reflecting on our cycle tour through Scandinavia, I think of Kim a Danish guy who ran a cyclists cafe in Copenhagen: “There is a pax Scandinavia.
+Reflecting on our cycle tour through Scandinavia, I think of Kim a Danish guy who ran a cyclist’s cafe in Copenhagen: “There is a pax Scandinavia.
 We know each other’s language and share a world view, as Scandinavians first, then as Europeans.”

 Categories: Australia 2017, World tour 2017